beenlanced/juliaMetaprogramming/README.md

 # intro2Metaprogramming

-This repository contains code examples, image files, IJulia notebooks and other general materials related to introducing Julia programming language's Metaprogramming, Macros, and Generated Functions, discussing.<br>
+This repository contains code examples, image files, IJulia notebooks and other general materials related to introducing Julia programming language's Metaprogramming, Macros, and Generated Functions.<br>

 Good luck and hope the material can be of use. <br>